 ORDER BY [Z];

 We can then create a drawing from that query using the procedure described in the Example: Create a Drawing from a Query topic.
-We style that drawing the same as the drawing used in the illustration above.
+We drag and drop the resulting drawing into our map, and we style it the same as Drawing, as seen in illustrations above.

 At first glance, the drawing seems to do what we might expect.
 It renders objects in their Z order as given in the results table of the query.
 Because the orange triangle comes last in the table (with a Z of 4) it is rendered last, above the larger, pale green rectangle.
 The red triangle comes first in the results table (with a Z of 1) so it is rendered first, that is, below the larger, blue rectangle.